How To Visit The Louvre For The First Time

 Visitor Information

 The Louvre is open every day of the week, except Tuesdays, from 9:00am to 6:00pm.
-But on Wednesdays and Fridays, the museum stays open a bit later until 9:00pm.
+But on Wednesdays and Fridays, the museum stays open until 9:00pm.
 It’s closed on January 1st, May 1st and December 25th, remaining open on all other public holidays unless they fall on a Tuesday.

 A ticket to the Louvre booked on the official website will give you access to the permanent collections as well as the temporary exhibitions.
 You can also visit the Eugène-Delacroix National Museum on the same day or the day after your visit.
 We’ll discuss various ticket options later in our guide.